 Mailfence’s OpenPGP keystore gives full control over key management

-Mailfence easy to use integrated keystore for managing OpenPGP keys provides a wide range of functionalities.
+Mailfence secure and private email service comes with an easy to use integrated keystore that supports wide range of functionalities for managing OpenPGP keys.
 In this blogpost we highlight those OpenPGP keystore functionalities along with use-cases.
 Whether you use Mailfence’s own end-to-end encryption and/or digital signature feature or not, you can use Mailfence as a userfriendly web-based keystore.
 Why?
 Because Mailfence is completely inter-operable and give users full control over their OpenPGP keys!

 Generate a keypair